cylammarco/ASPIRED/README.md

 ### Spectrum - full reduction
 2. Dataset with science and standard field-flattened images and the respective arc image.

-### Spectrum - flux calibrated
+### Spectrum - ADU spectrum extraction only
-3. Dataset with science field-flattened image and the arc image only.
+3. Dataset with science field-flattened image only.

-### Spectrum - not wavelength and flux calibrated
+### Spectrum - wavelength calibration only
-4. Dataset with science field-flattened image only.
+4. Dataset with science field-flattened image and the arc image only.

 ### Spectrum - other cases for full or partial reduction
 5. User supplied trace(s).
 6. [Enhancement required] User supplied wavelength calibration polynomial coefficients.
 7. [Not started] User supplied line list.
 8. [Not started] User supplied pixel-to-wavelength mapping (not fitted).
-9. [Enhancement required] User supplied sensitivity curve (wavelength).
+9. User supplied sensitivity curve (wavelength).
-10. [Not started] User supplied wavelength calibrated standard.
+10. User supplied wavelength calibrated standard.
-11. [Not started] Flux calibration for user supplied wavelength calibrated science and standard spectra.
+11. Flux calibration for user supplied wavelength calibrated science and standard spectra.

 ### Output
 12. Save diagnostic plots in [these formats](https://plotly.com/python/renderers/#setting-the-default-renderer).